 A treatment and recovery program tailored to you.
 Get the help you need today!

 What Is Dialectical Behavior Therapy?

 Dialectical Behavior Therapy (DBT) was first created as an alternative to traditional methods that weren’t effective for certain clients.
 It seeks to treat addiction by getting to the root causes behind it.
 This may include anything from behavioral issues to interpersonal problems.

 DBT differs from traditional addiction therapies in several different ways.
-It provides the patient with tools developed to be self-awareness and teach coping skills.
+It provides the patient with tools to develop self-awareness and teaches coping skills.
 Additionally, it includes both group therapy and individual therapy sessions.
 The goal is not just to deal with addiction to alcohol and drugs, but to come out of the process a better, more well-balanced person.
-A person fully equipped to live life free of drugs or alcohol.
+A person fully equipped to live life free of drugs and alcohol.

 DBT has shown to be effective in reducing treatment dropout rates.
 DBT is a form of psychotherapy that was originally developed to treat women with histories of suicidal ideations, or other self-harming behaviors.
 It was also developed for those suffering from borderline personality disorder.

-DBT combines standard cognitive-behavioral techniques for emotional stability with concepts of distress tolerance, acceptance, and mindfulness.
-Research has demonstrated that DBT is effective in harm reduction, treatment attrition, substance abuse, anger and interpersonal relationships.
+DBT combines standard cognitive-behavioral techniques for emotional stability.
+Concepts include distress tolerance, acceptance, and mindfulness.
+Research has demonstrated that DBT is effective in harm reduction, treatment attrition, substance abuse, anger and in interpersonal relationships.